rastik1337/kaves/README.md

 # Káves
-## Psychopatic Discord BOT that plays motivational song from Aleš Bejr
+## Psychopathic Discord BOT that plays motivational song from Aleš Bejr
 ----------------------
 /kaves --> join the BOT to the voice channel that you are currently in